Gregorio Ambrosio Cestero

 Short CV

-Gregorio “Goyo” Ambrosio works as Data specialist at CEMI (Málaga City Computing Center).
+Gregorio “Goyo” Ambrosio works as Data Scientist at CEMI (Málaga City Computing Center).

 Gregorio was born in 1968 and received B.Sc. and M.Sc. degree in Computer Science from the University of Malaga in 1992 and a Master in Business Administration in 2009.